 Pandemic Preparedness Activities – All areas of our business have activated Pandemic Plans to ensure that all essential care and services can continue.
 Continuity plans, supply chain, and equipment management processes are all being monitored and adapted.
 The Public Health Ontario website has many resources and fact sheets available for health care providers and the public.

-Essential Caregiver Resources
+Visitor and Essential Caregiver Resources

 Visit us on Facebook to keep up with all of the latest stories from Thrive Group's staff, clients, residents and their families.